Collection:

 Event Stickers

-Each year at a local festival my artistic contribution is a custom illustrated sticker; I’m not directly associated with the event, but I enjoy randomly giving it away to other attendees as a keepsake.
-It’s a chance for me to try out new illustration tools and techniques, and push outside of my comfort zone.
+Each year at a local event I give away a custom-illustrated sticker to attendees.
+It’s a nice excuse to do some sketching, try out new illustration tools and techniques, and push outside of my comfort zone.

-An old unused agave illustration of mine was a good starting point for this vaguely Texas-inspired concept.
+My unused agave illustration was a good starting point for this slightly Texas-inspired illustration.
 Read more…

 Mare Internum

-A character from the completed sci-fi webcomic Mare Internum.
-To read more about the process and symbolism behind this animation, check out the writeup on my blog.
+An animated illustration inspired by the completed sci-fi webcomic Mare Internum.
+To read more about the process and symbolism behind this animation, check out my blog writeup.
+2018

 Polygonal Insects